Adding a new protocol?

 Do not compare

 We are constantly raising the bar and we are constantly improving the project.
 A lot of things we did in the past would not be acceptable if done today.
 Therefore, you might be tempted to use shortcuts or "hacks" you can spot other - existing - protocol implementations have used, but there is nothing to gain from that.
 The bar has been raised.
-Former "cheats" will not be tolerated anymore.
+Former "cheats" may not tolerated anymore.